axekar/Demodigi/Utilities/README.md

 `sensitive_data_management`: Module for handling person numbers and similar information

-`user_access_script`: Script for the routine task of renewing access for users who have lost it for some reason

 `KL_user_script`: Script that does the routine work related to creating users on Canvas, for the module `Kartläggning`

+`KL_access_script`: Script for the routine task of renewing access to the module `Kartläggning` for users who have lost it for some reason

 `KL_feedback_script`: Script that does the routine work related to giving feedback, for the module `Kartläggning`

 `IS_user_script`: Script that does the routine work related to creating users on Canvas, for the module `IT-säkerhet`

+`IS_access_script`: Script for the routine task of renewing access to the module `IT-säkerhet` for users who have lost it for some reason

 `Obsolete`: Directory containing code that we no longer expect to need